 I also did this for my mental health.
 I love doing events for them.
 They’re curious, they like wine and they ask great questions.

-It’s different fro an event in [a city like] Hefei where it’s just about downing wine.
-I have a good time, and people are super nice, but [people at the Beijing events] care about the wine and story and what we are trying to do.
+It’s different from an event in [a city like] Hefei where it’s just about downing wine.
+I have a good time there, and people are super nice, but [people at the Beijing events] care about the wine and story and what we are trying to do.
 These events are good preparation: if they are happening in Beijing and Shanghai, they will eventually come to other cities.